Rhoban/onshape-to-robot/docs/source/design.rst

 Joint frames
 ------------

-Joint frames are the ones you see in OnShape when you click on the joint in the tree on the left.
+Joint frames are the ones you see in Onshape when you click on the joint in the tree on the left.
 Thus, they are always revolving around the z axis, or translating along the *z axis*.

 .. image:: _static/img/zaxis.png